 We only accept submissions from current Hendrix College students.
-All submissions are evaluated anonymously.
+All submissions are anonymous to the staff members who vote on them, but we do not publish anonymous work.

 There is a limit of 5 entries per genre per person.
 Genres include poetry, fiction, nonfiction, and visual art.